-The Legal Differences Between a Fitness Contractor and an Employee
+The Legal Difference Between a Fitness Contractor and an Employee

 Independent contractors vs. employees: What do you need to know?